top of page

 What group sizes do you take?

-For our mixed group walks we always keep group sizes small and have a maximum of 8 people (however we usually keep this to 6).
+For our public group walks we always keep group sizes small and have a maximum of 8 people, although we usually keep this to 6.

 Can we bring our dog/s?